The National Council Licensure Examination for Practical Nurses (NCLEX-PN exam) is administered by individual State Boards of Nursing.

 - Physiological adaptation: 7-13%

-- Including, but not limited to: body systems changes, medical emergencies, fluids, electrolyte imbalances, etc.
+- Including, but not limited to: body system changes, medical emergencies, fluids, electrolyte imbalances, etc.

 NCLEX-PN GRADING SYSTEM

 The NCLEX-PN exam is pass/fail—there is no numerical score.
-A determination will be made after the exam as to whether you have passed or failed.
-You’ll be notified by your State Board of Nursing approximately 2-6 weeks after your test date.
+A determination will be made after the exam whether you have passed or failed.
+You’ll be notified by your state board of nursing approximately 2–6 weeks after your test date.

 What if you fail?